citation-style-language/documentation/specification.rst

 - year-suffix-delimiter
 - value

+If the term contains whitespace character(s) before or after ":", ",", or ";" whitespace characters specified in the respective positions in affected attributes are removed (replaced by the whitespace in the term).
 Any ":", ",", or ";" characters contained in item data are unchanged.
-Other characters included in affected attributes aside from ":", ",", or ";" (e.g., spaces) are unchanged.
+Other characters included in affected attributes aside from ":", ",", or ";" and affected whitespace are unchanged.

 Localized Options
 ~~~~~~~~~~~~~~~~~